 Call for members of the Expert group on Knowledge Synthesis Methods

 The task of the Expert Group on Knowledge Synthesis Methods is to provide and share knowledge about different forms, methods and limitations of knowledge collation, appraisal and synthesis so that robust evidence and knowledge gaps can be identified, as well as the strengths and weaknesses of available knowledge.
 The group had a first meeting on the 12/13th of October, 2016, and will produce a report by January 2016 on strengths and weaknesses of existing approaches and methodologies to jointly provide evidence, identification of potential gaps in existing approaches, and how to address these gaps.
-The chair of this expert group is Dr Lynn Dicks (University of East Anglia).
+The chair of this expert group is Dr Lynn Dicks (University of Cambridge).
 The closing date for this call was the 10th of September 2016 [original call text].